National Council of States

-The National Council of State is an organ of the Nigerian Government.
+The National Council of States or simply the Council of State is an organ of the Nigerian Government.
 Its functions include advising the executive on policy making.
 The Council has no executive power, however plays an important advice and consent role in government operations.

 Origins

 In April 1952, Sir Abubakar Tafawa Balewa advocated for the creation of a Nigerian Privy Council to domestically replace the Privy Council of the United Kingdom in a speech to the Legislative Council in April 1952.
 This was due to its judicial committee's seemingly insensitivities to regional differences in court cases.
 In the First Nigerian Republic, there was no National Council of State as the Premiers occasionally they met with Sir Abubakar Tafawa Balewa, then the Prime Minister of Nigeria.

 Establishment

 The idea of the National Council of State was first introduced by General Murtala Muhammed on 30 July 1975 in a broadcast to the nation after deposing General Yakubu Gowon:

 "The structure of government has been re-organised.
 There will now be three organs of Government, at the Federal level namely: The Supreme Military Council, The National Council of State, and the Federal Executive Council."